Tarmzo/nopcommerce/README.md

 - to startup the application(Demo) under(test - java - basics - NopCommerceApp)
 - to generate test data, i've made use of Faker
-- Validate and calculating total price - RunTotalprices (question 6) dateofYear doesnt not validate at all
+- Validate and calculating total price - RunTotalprices (question 6)

+  ## Bugs
+  * dateofYear doesnt not validate at all
+  * State / province cant be selected when doing ## shipping